Are you e-Invoice ready? Get your free compliance assessment score in 5 minutes -Are you e-Invoice ready?Take the test now

 Who Needs to Comply?

 All suppliers to the Spanish public sector must submit invoices electronically through FACe in the FacturaE format.
-For B2B, the Crea y Crece mandate applies to all businesses, phased by size with larger enterprises first.
+For B2B, the Royal Decree implementing the Crea y Crece Law mandates structured electronic invoices for all businesses, phased by size.
+PDF and Excel files are not considered valid electronic invoices.
+Businesses must also report invoice acceptance status and actual payment dates.

 Veri*factu requires compliant invoicing software that reports invoice data to AEAT in real-time.
 B2C transactions are not covered by the B2B e-invoicing mandate but may be captured by Veri*factu reporting.
 Cross-border invoices follow EU ViDA rules.